The Difference Between Repairs And Improvements On Your Taxes

 A repair is any regular upkeep on your property that’s ordinary, necessary, current, rental-related, and reasonable.
 When you repair something, you’re fixing something broken, restoring something to its original state, or returning an appliance to its general, usable condition.
 Examples of repairs are patching a hole in the ceiling, fixing a broken faucet, or changing HVAC filters.

-Improvements greatly enhance the value of the property.
+Capital improvements greatly enhance the value of the property.
 These aren’t fixes.
 They lead to a better result than what came before.
-If you add new components, renovate something, adapt your property to a new purpose, or significantly prolong the life of the property, then that’s considered an improvement.
+If you add new components, renovate something, adapt your property to a new purpose, or significantly prolong the life of the property, then that’s considered a capital improvement.
 Examples of improvements include replacing an entire HVAC system, installing a new shower, or adding a pool.

 It’s essential to understand the B.A.R.
 Rule when it comes to improvements.
 To be considered an improvement in the eyes of the IRS, it must meet one of three criteria: